run-llama/llama_index/docs/how_to/customization/custom_prompts.md

 > Note: you may see references to legacy prompt subclasses such as `QuestionAnswerPrompt`, `RefinePrompt`.
 These have been deprecated (and now are type aliases of `Prompt`).
 Now you can directly specify `Prompt(template)` to construct custom prompts.
 But you still have to make sure the template string contains the expected parameters (e.g. `{context_str}` and `{query_str}`) when replacing a default question answer prompt.

-## Passing in custom prompts into the pipeline
+## Passing custom prompts into the pipeline

 Since LlamaIndex is a multi-step pipeline, it's important to identify the operation that you want to modify and pass in the custom prompt at the right place.
 At a high-level, prompts are used in 1) index construction, and 2) query engine execution